Are you thinking of getting into e-commerce and wondering if it’s worth it? Yeah, so is my mom.

 Startup life has its upsides, whatever your industry: flexibility, being your own boss, pursuing your passion.

-Take it from 100 small business owners we polled about the challenges they faced when starting their business.
+But whether you’re setting up an e-commerce business, a brick-and-mortar, or a hybrid of both, it also comes with plenty of headaches.
+Just take it from 100 small business owners we polled about the challenges they faced when starting their business.

 63% said having enough money was their main hurdle, followed by not having the knowledge or skills, managing their time, and dealing with administrative tasks.